WaleedYousaf/football-roster/README.md

           reversed += myStack.pop();
         }
 - Queue

+  Its kind of an array follows FIFO.

+  - print -> prints or logs collectio
+  - enqueue -> push an item
+  - dequeue -> pop an item but the first one so uses `shift`
+  - front -> return the item at the front (0th index)  w/o removing it
+  - size -> returns length
+  - isEmpty -> returns true if no items

+- Priority Queue

+  Along with enqueuing an item, we can send a priority, if no priority is passed, it behaves like normal queue

+      var pq = new PriorityQueue();
+      pq.enqueue(['ronaldo', 5]);
+      pq.enqueue(['neymar', 3]);
+      pq.enqueue(['bale', 3]);

 - Set

    Its kind of an array except no duplicate items and the values